What is OLAP? Cube, Operations & Types in Data Warehouse

 - Various business applications and other data operations require the use of OLAP Cube.

-- There are primary five types of analytical operations in OLAP 1) Roll-up 2) Drill-down 3) Slice 4) Dice and 5) Pivot
+- There are primary five types of analytical OLAP operations in data warehouse: 1) Roll-up 2) Drill-down 3) Slice 4) Dice and 5) Pivot

 - Three types of widely used OLAP systems are MOLAP, ROLAP, and Hybrid OLAP.